Martian Factbook 3224

 - method of appointment

 The main MAFC-wide legislature is the Martian Senate.
-There are 30 seats.
-Senators serve 8-year terms, with half of the Senate seats up for replacement or re-election every 4 years.
-Of the 30 seats, 16 are directly elected by the populaces of Q1-Q8.
+There are 50 seats.
+Senators serve 6-year terms.
+Of the 50 seats, 36 are directly elected by the populaces of Q0-Q8, on a population basis, with 1 seat for every 500 million citizens (approximately).
 The remaining 14 are selected by a variety of different bodies, intended to represent major walks of Martian life.
-The 2 Senators for Q0 are no longer directly elected but are instead selected by the Council of the Martian Union (which is a directly elected body).
-There are also 2 Military Senators, selected by the MSN Chiefs of Staff, 2 Business Senators, selected by the Martian Institute of Directors, 2 Religious Senators, selected on a rotating basis according to the proportion of the MAFC population adhering to each religious denomination, 2 Academic Senators, selected by the Martian Universities Council, and representatives for Sport (selected by popular vote), Justice (selected by the Association Supreme Court), Social affairs (selected by the Social Affairs Committee), and Culture (selected by the Senate Arts Committee).
+There are also 4 Military Senators (including the chair of the influential Martian Veterans' Association), selected by the MSN Chiefs of Staff, 2 Business Senators, selected by the Martian Institute of Directors, 2 Religious Senators, selected on a rotating basis according to the proportion of the MAFC population adhering to each religious denomination, 2 Academic Senators, selected by the Martian Universities Council, and representatives for Sport (selected by popular vote), Justice (selected by the Association Supreme Court), Social affairs (selected by the Social Affairs Committee), and Culture (selected by the Senate Arts Committee).

 The Senate, via its various subcommittees, has oversight responsibility for the various ministries and ministers.
 It has civilian authority over the Martian Star Navy.
 It appoints justices to the Association Supreme Court.
 It must approve all legislation proposed by the executive, including the budget.
 It can also deselect (subject to judicial review) member worlds, impeach Quadrant High Councillors and Supreme Councillors, Councillors of the Martian Union, and fellow members of the Senate.
 It can also introduce legislation, although this latter tends to be the province of the ICC.